lica2025/lica2025.github.io/logistics.md

     <p><b>From Ballarat to MATRIX:</b> We recommend taking one of the shuttles booked by MATRIX.
 Otherwise, you may take a train from Ballarat Train Station, or bus 30, to Raglan St/Albert St (Creswick) Station, and then arrive at the MATRIX Institute within a 10-min walk.</p>

+    <p><b>The Myki ticketing system:</b> Other than reserved seats on coaches or particular regional trains, one needs a Myki to travel on public transport in Victoria.
+The cost is $11 per weekday and $7.60 per weekend.
+Simply tap your Myki every time you enter or exit a bus, tram, or train station platform — do not tap your Myki at all when using a tram in the metropolitan free tram zone.
+One may acquire and charge credit onto a Myki at any large train station, including Southern Cross Station.
+Note that the physical card costs a non-refundable $6.
+Particularly tech-savvy Android users may prefer to download a digital Myki onto their Google account.</p>

 </div>